plasmadancom/CTRL-HAT/README.md

 Integrating CTRL HAT with your own projects is easy, just follow any guide which uses the MCP23017 expander.
 We have provided some example Python scripts to get you started (see [here](https://github.com/plasmadancom/CTRL-HAT/tree/master/python_examples)).

 You will need to install [WiringPi for Python](#install-wiringpi) to use them.

+Integration with [Home Assistant](https://www.home-assistant.io/integrations/mcp23017/) is easy thanks to the MCP23017.

 ## Config